odewahn/genai-content-workflow-demo/README.md

 ## `scripts`

 prompter provides two ways to work with content: a REPL mode and a script mode.
-The section below will introduce you through the REPL mode, where you enter commands that are run one step at a time.
+The section below will uses the REPL where you enter commands that are run one step at a time.
 However, much like a scripting language, you can also store commands in a file and then run them all at once.
 This enables you to scale the production of content once you've figured out how the original content should be formatted and chunked and decided on your prompts.

 Here is a sample script that is included in the `scripts` direcory.
 Note that a script is also defined using a jinja template, so you can do some basic functions like branching and logic: